 Experience Asakusa from a New Perspective

-Built from the ground up so that anyone and everyone can share this contemporary Japanese culture, Escape Game NAZOBAKO Tokyo ensures that all its puzzles—while challenging—can be solved without any knowledge of Japanese.
-That’s not to say that your sleuthing skills won’t be thoroughly tested, only that, unlike many escape games in Japan, language need not be a barrier to fun.
+Built from the ground up so that anyone and everyone can share this contemporary Japanese culture, Room Escape Games NAZOBAKO Tokyo ensures that all its puzzles—while challenging—can be solved without any knowledge of Japanese.
+That’s not to say that your sleuthing skills won’t be thoroughly tested, only that, unlike many room escape games in Japan, language need not be a barrier to fun.

 Solve Puzzles As You Unlock Japanese Culture

-The various rooms scale in difficulty from beginner to intermediate to advanced, and Escape Game NAZOBAKO Tokyo received the TripAdvisor Certificate of Excellence as well as numerous positive reviews from experienced puzzlers—so you know you are in safe hands.
+The various rooms scale in difficulty from beginner to intermediate to advanced, and Room Escape Games NAZOBAKO Tokyo received the TripAdvisor Certificate of Excellence as well as numerous positive reviews from experienced puzzlers—so you know you are in safe hands.